vital345/spotify_mute/README.md

 # spotify_mute
-python script to mute spotify automatically when it plays advertisements
+python script to mute spotify automatically when it plays advertisements This works only in windows for mac it is still processing

 ## prerequisites
 * should have a spotify api